A unified framework for equation discovery and dynamic prediction of hysteretic systems: Experiments

 In our experiments, the sinesweep dataset is used for training, while the multisine dataset is reserved for testing.
 This configuration evaluates the ability of the proposed framework to generalize across different excitation types.
 The goal is not only to capture the nonlinear hysteretic dynamics present in the training data but also to validate robustness and predictive accuracy under unseen forcing conditions.

-The Bouc-Wen hysteretic system can be described by a SDOF nonlinear mass-spring-damper oscillator, where the restoring force includes both elastic and hysteretic components.
-Following the benchmark description in \cite{noel2016hysteretic}, the dynamics are governed by the coupled differential equations:
+The Bouc-Wen hysteretic system can be described by a SDOF nonlinear mass--spring-damper oscillator, where the restoring force includes both elastic and hysteretic components.
+Following the benchmark description in~\cite{noel2016hysteretic}, the dynamics are governed by the coupled differential equations: